r4victor/tenthousandmeters/content/blog/python_bts_05.md

 UnboundLocalError: local variable 'a' referenced before assignment
 ```

 The `a += 1` statement is a form of assignment, so the compiler thinks that `a` is local.
-To perfrom the operation, the VM tries to load the value of `a`, fails and sets the exception.
+To perform the operation, the VM tries to load the value of `a`, fails and sets the exception.
 To tell the compiler that `a` is global despite the assignment, we can use the `global` statement:

 ```python
 a = 1